Burmese language: Vocabulary

-Burmese has also adapted numerous words from Mon, traditionally spoken by the Mon people, who until recently formed the majority in Lower Burma.
+Burmese has also adapted numerous words from Mon, traditionally spoken by the Mon people of Lower Burma.
 Most Mon loanwords are so well assimilated that they are not distinguished as loanwords, as Burmese and Mon were used interchangeably for several centuries in pre-colonial Burma.
-Mon loans are often related to flora, fauna, administration, textiles, foods, boats, crafts, architecture, and music.
+Mon loans often relate to flora, fauna, administration, textiles, foods, boats, crafts, architecture, and music.

 As a natural consequence of British rule in Burma, English has been another major source of vocabulary, especially with regard to technology, measurements, and modern institutions.
 English loanwords tend to take one of three forms: